GDS Link Alternatives: What Lenders Should Evaluate Instead

 Where GDS Link Is the Wrong Fit

 Pricing is not published.
 Industry pricing for platforms at GDS Link’s tier typically starts in the six-figure annual range, with professional services costs on top.
-If you’re a fintech at 2,000 to 20,000 applications per month, the economics rarely work.
+If you’re a lender at 2,000 to 20,000 applications per month, the economics rarely work.

 Implementation timelines are measured in months, not days.
 Onboarding is professional-services-led, which means you need internal technical resources, a project timeline, and budget for the setup engagement before you process your first loan through the platform.